Lindy West and Aidy Bryant talk “Shrill” and what TV gets wrong about fat women

 “A lot of times, when a fat character on TV has sex, it’s cartoonish,” Bryant adds.
 “Like, her jumping on the man and ripping his clothes off.
 A lot of what we tried to do is show the human part of it.
 For someone exploring their relationship with their body and their worth, sex is a huge part of that, and we wanted to reflect the reality.”

-In the same way that Bryant and West wrote the pool party scene to create a moment for Annie to realize there were other ways to live her life, they made realistic sex scenes–and by extension, an entire season of television–in order to create a similar moment of realization for the audience.
+In the same way that Bryant and West wrote the pool party scene to create a moment for Annie to realize there were other ways to live her life, they made realistic sex scenes–and by extension, an entire season of television–in order to create a similar moment of realization for anyone in the audience who might need it.